-“I guess all my life I longed for my dad’s approval,” Cheryl told me, “and I never felt I had it.
+"I guess all my life I longed for my dad's approval," Cheryl said.
+"I never felt like I had it.
 He never hugged or kissed me or told me he loved me.
-Often I hoped for a word of commendation when I did something good, but I never received one.”
+Often I hoped for a word of commendation when I did something good, but I never received one."

 About an hour later she heard the doorbell chime in her apartment.
 When she went to answer, she found her father standing there.
-For the first time in his life he hugged his daughter tightly and kissed her.
-“I do love you, honey,” he said shakily.
+For the first time in his life he hugged his daughter tightly and kissed her.“ I do love you, honey,” he said shakily.
 “I really do love you!”

-According to Cheryl, that was the beginning of a new life, not only for her and her father but for her mother, brother and sister as well.
+According to Cheryl, that was the beginning of a new life, not only for her and her father, but for her mother, brother, and sister as well.

-Relationships in need
+Relationships that need healing

 How many parents and children are estranged because they don’t understand one another?
 Unfortunately, many people seem unable to express their feelings and may be misunderstood by those closest to them.
 So for years an artificial barrier can stand between family members.

-Just as Cheryl’s letter opened doors to love, freedom of expression and closer relationships to loved ones and to God, you may accomplish the same thing in your family by writing a letter.
+Just as Cheryl's letter opened doors to love, freedom of expression, and closer relationships to loved ones and to God, you may accomplish the same thing in your family by writing a letter.

 It may be a letter to a husband, mother, sister, son, or friend, expressing sorrow over a rift and asking forgiveness for anything you might have said or done that contributed to the breach.
 I know one woman who would give anything if she could go back in time and write such a letter to her sister, who died while they were estranged.